Data Integrity

 In depth

-Data integrity covers both the structure of your data and the meaning behind it.
+Data Integrity covers both the structure of your data and the meaning behind it.
 Structural integrity relies on schema rules, data types, primary keys, and relationships that prevent broken links and duplicate records.
 Semantic integrity relies on business rules that define what each value means and when it is allowed.

 Common integrity dimensions include accuracy, completeness, consistency, validity, timeliness, and lineage.
 Accuracy means values are correct.
 Completeness means the records you expect are present.
 Consistency means the same rules produce the same results across systems.
 Validity means values fit the allowed formats and ranges.
 Timeliness means data is fresh enough for the decision at hand.
-Lineage makes the flow and transformation of data visible.
+Data lineage makes the flow and transformation of data visible.

 Integrity is protected by process.
 You set owners for key datasets, version your metric definitions, review changes before they go live, and document each transformation.
 You also track freshness targets and monitor for drift, such as a sudden drop in conversion events after a tracking change.